drupalglacier/glacier_deploy/README.md

 Drupal base system accordingly.
 You will use the default Makefile `glacier.make` to install new modules, themes, libraries and patches during your project workflow.
-The `build.sh` script will use this Makefile to implement your changes accross your environments.
+The `build.sh` script will use this Makefile to implement your changes across your environments.
 The features Makefile `glacier.features.make` will only be used during the setup process.
 This is because it is expected, that you make changes to your features and those changes are tracked via Git.
 Defining your features in the default Makefile would result in overwriting them when